This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 • Visit During the Week: If possible, plan on driving the Going-to-the-Sun Road during the week.
 Skip driving the road on the weekend.

-• Pack Food and Water: There are no grocery or convenience stores, and there are no places to eat, so pack your own food and bring plenty of water.
+• Pack Food and Water: There are no grocery or convenience stores, and there are no places to eat, so pack your food and bring plenty of water.

 • Fill up on Gas: There is only one gas station located at West Glacier, so fill up your gas tank before you venture out.